jackguo380/vim-lsp-cxx-highlight/README.md

 vim-lsp-cxx-highlight is a vim plugin that provides C/C++/Cuda/ObjC semantic highlighting using the language server protocol.

+## Archive Notice

+This project has been archived as it is no longer needed to achieve highlighting as most LSP servers and clients now support Semantic Tokens.

+The original purpose of this project was to bring good semantic highlighting to vim/nvim for C++ well before it was standardized by parsing non-standard extensions from cquery and ccls.

+It makes more sense for a LSP client (builtin or a separate plugin) to implement the highlighting as it is standardized now.

 ## Introduction

 How does this plugin differentiate itself from